catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  * If you look at the ports created at this point using the ``openstack port list -c ID -c 'Fixed IP Addresses'`` command you will notice three interfaces have been created.
 The IP 10.0.0.1 is the gateway address while 10.0.0.2 and 10.0.0.3 provide DHCP for this network.
  * Note the DNS nameservers, gateway address, subnet mask and allocation pool of the subnet from the ``openstack subnet create`` command.

-Next you will create ports with a fixed IP for your new keepalived instances:
+Next you will create ports with a fixed IP for your new Keepalived instances:

 To find the correct subnet and network ID use the following commands